History of Asmara: Growth as an Italian military base

-After claiming victory following the bloody siege of Addis Ababa in May 1936 that ended the war, the African colony – called Orientale Italiana by Italians – now included Eritrea, Ethiopia, and extensive stretches of land along the coast of Somalia; it was, as a result, the third largest colonial empire in the world.
-On 9 May 1936 from the Palazzo Venezia, Benito Mussolini announced to a jubilant crowd: "L'Italia ha finalmente il suo Impero" [Italy finally has its empire].
+After claiming victory following the bloody siege of Addis Ababa in May 1936, which ended the war, the African colony – called Orientale Italiana by Italians – now included Eritrea, Ethiopia, and extensive stretches of land along the coast of Somalia; it was, as a result, the third largest colonial empire in the world.
+On May 9, 1936, from the Palazzo Venezia, Benito Mussolini announced to a jubilant crowd: "L'Italia ha finalmente il suo Impero" [Italy finally has its empire].
 "Im Konzert der Mächte trat das faschistische Kriegsregime fortan als zweites Imperium Romanum auf, das in Ostafrika – wie einst die Römer rund um das Mittelmeer – eine, wie sie es nannten ‚Zivilisierungsmission’ zu erfüllen hätte."
 Only ten days after the proclamation of the Empire, Mussolini ordered the construction of a new transportation infrastructure in East Africa.
 A road network 2850 kilometers long would expand across the entire colony.
 At last, the hour of city planning and designing had arrived.

 Mattioli labels Italian East Africa as "a playground for architects and city planners.”
 After the war, Italian East Africa was to become a settlement colony.
 With its six administrative districts, anywhere between 1 and 6.5 million Italians from the motherland could reside in the city.
 The effort to colonize the Horn of Africa with Europeans required an enormous amount of infrastructure planning.
 Streets, administrative facilities, housing, and commercial buildings had to be planned out and built.
 Additionally, engineers, architects, and urban planners who had invested interests in living out their creative urges on the playground of East Africa were needed.
 Just a week after the proclamation of the empire, the most influential architect in the regime, Marcello Piacentini, turned to Mussolini and proposed that he be hired to coordinate the necessary construction projects under one general plan.
 Never before in history had such an opportunity presented itself: to systematically control the architectonic aspects and urban development of a territory that had been, until this time, completely untouched by any previous "civilization initiatives", Piacentini said.

 Fascist segregation

-An announcement made in 1936 stipulated that Italian architects and city planners would not just be those who were marginally aligned with fascist ideology, but those who wholeheartedly support it.
+An announcement made in 1936, stipulated that Italian architects and city planners would not just be those who were marginally aligned with fascist ideology, but those who wholeheartedly support it.
 In his speech, the architect Carlo Quadrelli outlined the basic principles that architects in the colonies should follow when handling the housing issue, which he formulated as follows:[...]
 I consider the following basic principles to be essential: